David Burke’s Warm Drunken Donuts (photos #1 and #2 © Chef David Burke).

 Doughnuts didn’t become a mainstream American food until after World War I. American doughboys at the front were served doughnuts by Salvation Army volunteers.
 When the doughboys returned, they brought their taste for doughnuts with them [source].

 The name doughboy wasn’t related to the doughnuts, by the way.
-It dates to the Civil War, when the cavalry unchivalrously derided foot soldiers as doughboys.
-Two theories are offered:
+In the Civil War, the cavalry unchivalrously derided foot soldiers as doughboys.

 Comments are closed.